 NAD (Nicotinamide adenine dinucleotide)- a type of dinucleotide functions as a cofactor in metabolic reactions.
-Two nucleotides adenine and nicotinamide join together by a phosphodiester bond and forms NAD.
+Two nucleotides adenine and nicotinamide join together by a phosphodiester bond and form NAD.

 The polymer of nucleic acid:

-A long chain of nucleotide monomers is called a polynucleotide chain (a polymer of nucleic acid).
+A long chain of nucleotide monomers is referred to as a polynucleotide chain (a polymer of nucleic acid).